 If my house is in foreclosure and the bank will not work with me and loses my papers, but I qualify, what can I do?

 The bankruptcy court now has a modification program.
 It is not guaranteed, but it is far more effective and efficient.
-Helfand & Associates has successfully completed these modifications.
+Tanya Helfand of Schenck Price has successfully completed these modifications.

 I was very financially well off and have very significant debt and have suffered losses in this economy.
 What can I do?